This article covers how to post Shopify Payments payouts and PayPal payouts to QuickBooks Online using A2X for Shopify.

-The transactions in the journal in QuickBooks will have the account and tax rate mappings you saw in A2X, as shown above.
+The transactions in the journal in QuickBooks will have the account and tax rate mappings that we have previously setup in A2X, as shown above.
 The next step is to move onto the reconciliation of the journal to the deposit.

-In the banking section of QuickBooks Online you will see QuickBooks has automatically picked up the journal as the matching transaction, as shown below.
+In the Banking section of QuickBooks Online, we will see QuickBooks has automatically picked up the journal as the matching transaction:

-All you need to do now to match the journal entry to the deposit, is click ‘Match’.
+All we need to do is click ‘Match’ to reconcile the journal entry to the deposit:

-The accounting for this Shopify Payout is now complete and it will appear in your financial statements like this:
+The accounting for this Shopify Payout is now complete and it will appear in our financial statements like this:

 PayPal payouts (via PayPal clearing account)

-In this second example we will look at a PayPal payout.
-In this situation the payout won't match directly to a specific payment and A2X will use gateway clearing accounts to capture the payment amounts.
+In this example, the payout won't match directly to a specific payment and A2X will use gateway clearing account to capture the payment amounts.

-The main difference between a Shopify Payments payout and a payout from another gateway is the Gateway transactions shown below:
+The main difference between a Shopify Payments payout and a payout from another gateway (such as PayPal) is the Gateway transaction shown below:

 This transaction reflects the expected payment from the PayPal gateway for the orders in this payout.
-For a more detailed explanation of how these gateway transactions work you can refer to this article.
+For a more detailed explanation of how the gateway transactions work, please refer to this article.

-When it posts to QuickBooks, the journal will have a zero balance because no cash payment is expected, the expected payment has been allocated to the clearing account as you can see below:
+When it posts to QuickBooks, the journal will have a zero balance because no cash payment is expected, and the expected payment has been allocated to the clearing account: